exercism/ruby/exercises/accumulate/README.md

 provided by your standard library!
 Solve this one yourself using other basic tools instead.

-Lisp specific: it's perfectly fine to use `MAPCAR` or the equivalent, as this is idiomatic Lisp, not a library function.

 ## Advanced

 It is typical to call [#to_enum](http://ruby-doc.org/core-2.3.1/Object.html#method-i-to_enum) when defining methods for a generic Enumerable, in case no block is passed.